splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Filter AWS data using tags
 =============================================================================

 You can filter AWS data using AWS tags, but only with namespaces for which Infrastructure Monitoring syncs tags.
 For more information, see :ref:`aws-namespaces`.
-For example, if you use Detailed Monitoring for EC2 instances in AWS Infrastructure Monitoring imports the following dimensions:
+For example, if you use Detailed Monitoring for EC2 instances in AWS, Infrastructure Monitoring imports the following dimensions:

 * ``AutoScalingGroupName``
 * ``ImageId``